 Delivering as One

 The UNCT elected to embrace the “Delivering as One” approach with the “Partnership for Sustainable Development: United Nations Strategy for 2016-2020” and will continue to build on that experience throughout all activities undertaken in the implementation of UN SDCF 2021 - 2025.

+Recognising that all UN agencies have advocacy and communication activities and strategies in their own mandate, this strategy seeks to ensure that the principle of delivering as one is respected in both, individual and in joint activities.

 The UN in the country: